 This benefit is a bit of a paradox that really works in your brand’s favor.

-One of the clearest benefits of utilizing product bundling is increasing your AOV — and the primary way this works is by incentivizing your consumers to buy more than they’d originally intended on buying.
+One of the clearest benefits of bundle pricing is increasing your AOV — and the primary way this works is by incentivizing your consumers to buy more (at a reduced price) than they’d originally intended on buying.

 Human psychology once again plays a huge part in how brands develop marketing strategies and create deals.
 Just as bundles can make people feel as though they’re getting a great deal, they can also prevent your buyers from feeling ripped off — even if the amount of money they pay stays roughly the same.